drunkard/ceph-readable-doc/html/_sources/cephadm/services/rgw.rst.txt

 * ``health_check_interval``
     Default is 2 seconds.
 This parameter can be used to set the interval between health checks for the haproxy with the backend servers.
+* ``enable_stats``
+    Default is False, must be set to enable haproxy stats.
+* ``monitor_ssl``
+    To enable ssl for monitoring.
+SSL for monitoring can be enabled only when service SSL is enabled.
+* ``monitor_cert_source``
+    The monitor certificate source can be one of the following: 'reuse_service_cert', 'inline', 'reference', or 'cephadm-signed'.
+    - If set to 'reuse_service_cert', then the service certs will be used.
+    - If set to 'inline', the YAML configuration must include ssl_cert and ssl_key.
+    - If set to 'reference', the certificate and key must already exist in the certificate store.
+    - If set to 'cephadm-signed', Cephadm will automatically generate the certificate and key.
+    By default, the source is set to 'reuse_service_cert'.
+* ``monitor_ssl_cert``
+    Monitor SSL certificate, if monitor SSL is enabled and ``monitor_cert_source`` is not 'cephadm-signed'.
+This should have the certificate .pem format.
+* ``monitor_ssl_key``
+    Monitor SSL key, if monitor SSL is enabled and ``monitor_cert_source`` is not 'cephadm-signed'.
+This should have the key .pem format.
+* ``monitor_ip_addrs``
+    If ``monitor_ip_addrs`` is provided and the specified IP address is assigned to the host, that IP address will be used.
+If IP address is not present, then 'monitor_networks' will be checked.
+* ``monitor_networks``
+    If ``monitor_networks`` is specified, an IP address that matches one of the specified networks will be used.
+If IP not present, then default host ip will be used.

 .. _ingress-virtual-ip:

-Selecting ethernet interfaces for the virtual IP
+Selecting network interfaces for the virtual IP
 ------------------------------------------------

-You cannot simply provide the name of the network interface on which to configure the virtual IP because interface names tend to vary across hosts (and/or reboots).
-Instead, cephadm will select interfaces based on other existing IP addresses that are already configured.
+You cannot simply provide the name of the network interface on which to configure the virtual IP because interface names may vary across hosts (and/or reboots).
+Instead, ``cephadm`` will select interfaces based on other existing IP addresses that are already configured.